landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 **Figure 8: Reading internal states using the middle encoding.** The decoded token position corresponds with “ball” (“\<s> I like the red **ball**”).
 The top eight word matches are plotted.

 The words “I”, “red” and “ball” are near the top of the list, possibly labeling the ball as a “red ball”.
-However, the confusion between “I”, “We”, “my” and “it” fills up most of the top of the word register, making the plot difficult to read.
+However, the confusion between “I”, “We”, “my” and “it” fills up most of the top of the displayed word list, making the plot difficult to read.

-The real problem with this dictionary is that we don’t know what the model is using it for or how similar it really is to the input and output dictionaries.
-I would assume that the ‘words’ include relational information between different words as well as other nuances that we’re missing in this brute force translation.
+This dictionary would be easy to improve, but a central problem is that we don’t know what the model is using it for or how similar it really is to the input and output dictionaries.
+I would assume that the middle dictionary vectors include relational information between different words, or other nuances that we’re missing in this brute force translation.
 There are more <a href = "https://arxiv.org/abs/1610.01644" target = "_blank" rel = "noreferrer noopener">computationally intensive approaches</a> that could be used to try to dig this out, but let’s move on for now.

 ### 3. What words do the attention heads look for?